winglang/winglibs/README.md

 When you are ready, submit a pull request to this repository.
 Someone from the team will review it and will hopefully provide you with useful feedback and a lot of love, and eventually merge it into `main`, and your library will be live.

+## Updating libraries

+If you wish to publish an update to your library, simply submit a new pull request with your update.
+Once the PR is merged, your new version will be published.

+- :v: Make sure you use a conventional commit title. (`feat:` for new features, `fix:` for bug fix and `chore:` for anything else).
+- :v: **DON'T FORGET!** You will need to manually bump the `version` field of your library based on the semantic version update.
+In the future we plan to automate this so that bumps will happen automatically.

+  > ### A quick primer on semantic versioning
+  >
+  > Semantic versioning is a convention for version numbers that is commonly used to indicate the type
+  > of update.
+The version number consists of three components: `MAJOR`.`MINOR`.`PATCH`:
+  >
+  > * The `MAJOR` component must be bumped if the update includes a **breaking change**.
+  > * The `MINOR` component must be bumped if the update includes a **new feature**.
+  > * The `PATCH` component must be bumped if the update includes a **bug fix**.
+  >
+  > Before 1.0.0, the `MAJOR` component is always `0`, the `MINOR` component represents breaking
+  > changes and the `PATCH` component represents new features *and* bug fixes.

+## Consuming trusted libraries

 To consume these libraries, users just need to: